Education: Bachelor of Midwifery (UBC), Health Sciences (McMaster), BA in Sociology (Queen’s)

 Before I was a Midwife: I travelled and worked in China and India for a year and half, managed the finances of a film post-production company, and worked as a birth and postpartum doula.

-Education: Midwifery degree (Laurentian University), BA (University of Toronto)
+Education: Midwifery degree (Laurentian University), BA (UofT)

 Moment I knew I wanted to be a Midwife: 10 years old, voraciously reading books about pregnancy and birth.

 Before I was a Midwife: I lived in Toronto, worked as a youth employment counsellor and volunteered as a doula at June’s Center for Teenagers (formerly Jessie’s).

 Education: Bachelor of Midwifery (UBC) BSc in Global Resource systems (UBC)